LN-Zap/zap-desktop/README.md

 Join us on [slack](https://join.slack.com/t/zaphq/shared_invite/MjI2MTY4NTcwMDUyLTE1MDI2OTA0ODAtNTRjMTY4YTNjNA) to discuss development, design and product

 ## Install
-> For now Zap assumes you are running BTCD and LND (will change soon).
-Please see [installation](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md) to get that setup first
+> For now Zap assumes you are running BTCD, LND and Zap Node.js (will change soon).
+Please see [installation](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md) for LND and Zap Node.js to get that setup first

 * **Note: requires a node version >= 7 and an npm version >= 4.**
 * **If you have installation or compilation issues, please file a Github issue**